-Devised by Rob McLoughlin with Steve Rogers of the world leaders in virtual sports, Inspired Entertainment, the first TV special in 2017 saw Cause of Causes win the VGN ’17 in an exciting finish and go on to come second in the following day’s Grand National.
+Rob created the TV concept and Grand National Race of Champions.
+The VGN race was devised by Rob and Steve Rogers of the world leaders in virtual sports, Inspired Entertainment.
+The first TV special in 2017 saw Cause of Causes win the VGN ’17 in an exciting finish and go on to come second in the following day’s Grand National.

 The animated horses run over the real course.
 The programme is presented by Nick Luck, former Host of Channel 4 Racing with Richard Pitman and Alice Plunkett and commentary is by Stewart Machin.
 A Panel of Experts including Bob Champion, winner on Aldaniti and Lydia Hilsop attempt outfox the computer.